iblh/hexo-theme-material/.github/PULL_REQUEST_TEMPLATE.md

 IF YOU DON'T FILL OUT THE FOLLOWING INFORMATION WE MIGHT CLOSE YOUR PULL REQUESTS WITHOUT INVESTIGATING -->

+Please be sure to put the `canary` branch as the target for your pull request.

 **What kind of change does this PR introduce?** (check one with "x")

 - [ ] Bug fix